Recent & Common Financial Scams

-You may encounter payment fraud when selling items online.
-Typically, a buyer interested in purchasing your item will offer to overpay by a cashier's check or wire and request to have the remaining funds returned to them.
-The check or wire they send is fraudulent; no funds exist to cover the payment or the money you returned to the payee via your personal check.
+From time to time, you may encounter payment or money transfer scams.
+In some instances, a buyer may be interested in purchasing an item you are selling and offers to overpay you with a cashier's check or wire.
+The buyer then requests that you return the remaining funds to them via wire transfer, MoneyGram, or Western Union.
+The payment sent to you via check or wire is fraudulent; no funds exist to cover the payment or the money you returned to the payee via your personal check.

 Thieves can steal your mail from your mailbox, including checks you have issued to pay bills.
 The thief then uses a chemical to wash the ink off your check and make it out to themselves for a much larger dollar amount.
 If you live in community-based housing, such as an apartment complex, you may be especially vulnerable to this type of fraud.

-Avoid this scam by dropping your mail off directly at the post office or in a secure mailbox, or use electronic Bill Payment to eliminate paper payments.
+Avoid this scam by dropping your mail off directly at the post office or in a secure mailbox, or use MSUFCU's Bill Payment service to eliminate paper payments.